-When supply and demand not balanced by market forces, consumers may choose not to pay for goods or services because they assess that the price is not worth the utility these goods/services will offer.
+When supply and demand are not balanced by market forces, consumers may choose not to pay for goods or services because they assess that the price is not worth the utility that they believe these goods/services will offer.
 With the overall exchange of items for money (trade) being reduced, the efficiency of overall resource allocation drops, and thus the overall societal welfare drops as well.

-Well, welfare, in economic terms, refers to a society’s living standards and overall prosperity.
-These are typically measured via GDP, income, literacy, life span, etc. However, it is such a general term that the definition can often vary.
+A drop in the efficiency of resource allocation matters because it results in a reduction in welfare throughout society.
+This is highly significant because welfare, in economic terms, refers to a society’s living standards and overall prosperity.
+These are typically measured via GDP, income, literacy, life span, etc. However, the concept of welfare is such a general term that the definition can often vary depending on the context.

 Causes of Deadweight Loss